 The Subaru HSC survey is an optical survey that covers 1400 square degrees of the sky with the depth of median redshift~1.
 One of the main science targets of the survey is weak lensing cosmology.

-Juno will fly to Jupiter and orbit its polar regions in order to understand the planet's gross size and structural properties, as well as measure Jupiter's atmospheric composition, temperature and deep wind profiles.
+Juno is in 53-day polar orbits, observing Jupiter in order to understand the planet's gross size and structural properties, as well as measuring its atmospheric composition, temperature and deep wind profiles.

-Large Synoptic Survey Telescope (LSST) – Dark Energy Science Collaboration (DESC)
+Legacy Survey of Space and Time (LSST) – Dark Energy Science Collaboration (DESC)

 The LSST is a ground-based telescope in Chile that has been designed to study Dark Matter and Dark Energy.
 The LSST is due to begin observing in 2020.